greg-raven/Uncommon-Sense/_posts/2019-09-25-the-changing-role-of-schools.md

 ---
-title: 'The changing role of schools'
+title: "The changing role of schools"
 layout: post
 categories:
 - education